Pjanoo: Background and release

 The song has been on promotional release since 17 March 2008 with Eric Prydz's own label, Pryda, with a limited number of 12" pressings available on special order.
 The song was released on 8 August 2008 by Ministry of Sound's Imprint Label, Data Records.

 Prydz stated: "I played it in a club in northern UK in 2006.
-Didn't get the reaction I thought I would, so I didn't play it for years until I found the CD while playing at 'Ambasadeur' club in Stockholm.
+Didn't get the reaction I thought I would, so I didn't play it for years until I found the CD while playing at 'Ambassadeur' club in Stockholm.
 Played it for fun again and it went off.
 Someone filmed it and it ended up on YouTube."

 British drum and bass producer High Contrast made a successful drum and bass remix of "Pjanoo" which was released by Data Records on 26 August 2008, with a track length of 7:43.

 Despite showing overall resentment towards Prydz, Pitchfork nonetheless conceded that the song was "one of the year's best dance tracks".